cpwan/The-throwing-the-birds-game-3D/README.md

 We try to pull each vertice of the soft body back to the 'rigid core' to avoid collapsing.
-We connect a 'sping' from each of the current soft body vertex to the corresponding vertex in the 'rigid core'
+We connect a 'spring' from each of the current soft body vertex to the corresponding vertex in the 'rigid core'